nxt-ext/nxt/mobile/plugins/cordova.plugins.diagnostic/README.md

         if(status === cordova.plugins.diagnostic.permissionStatus.GRANTED){
             console.log("Camera use is authorized");
         }
-    }, onError);
+    }, function(error){
+        console.error("The following error occurred: "+error);
+    });

 ### requestCameraAuthorization()

 Requests camera authorization for the application.

 Notes for iOS:
 - Should only be called if authorization status is NOT_DETERMINED.
 Calling it when in any other state will have no effect.
+- When calling this function, the message contained in the `NSCameraUsageDescription` .plist key is displayed to the user;
+this plugin provides a default message, but you should override this with your specific reason for requesting access - see the [iOS usage description messages](#ios-usage-description-messages) section for how to customise it.

 Notes for Android:
 - This is intended for Android 6 / API 23 and above.
 Calling on Android 5 / API 22 and below will have no effect as the permissions are already granted at installation time.
 - This requests permission for both `READ_EXTERNAL_STORAGE` and `CAMERA` run-time permissions which must be added to `AndroidManifest.xml` - see [Android camera permissions](#android-camera-permissions).

     `cordova.plugins.diagnostic.requestCameraAuthorization(successCallback, errorCallback);`